Can Hebbia build a better Google? This ‘neural search engine’ wants to reinvent the algorithm

 Peering into the mysterious ‘Deep Web’

 Hebbia’s first product, launched two years ago, was a Ctrl-F function that allowed users to search more intelligently within text on-screen, now followed by a stand-alone search engine.
 But the company’s business model also leans into its academic roots: It’s carving a specific niche in the financial, legal, and medical fields, where analysts toil away digging for details buried within mountains of documents and transcripts (they might now hopefully type: “What are the latest sales figures,” or “When was the patient diagnosed,” and have answers on hand in seconds).
-To achieve this, Hebbia partners with institutions and governments to spin up a database of private internal papers and literature—a solution that Sivulka claims will also attack one of Google’s pain points.
+To achieve this, Hebbia partners with institutions and governments to spin up a database of private internal papers and texts—a solution that Sivulka claims will also attack one of Google’s pain points.

 The data on the web is vast—almost unfathomably so, with experts claiming that the “Deep Web,” which is invisible to most web crawlers, is roughly 500 times bigger than the web we know—but it’s estimated that Google has only indexed 4% of the world’s data.
 A large part of reaching the last 96% involves cooperation from the data’s suppliers who hesitate to make their valuable archives fully public—such as Hebbia’s partner institutions.
 For them, Hebbia might offer peace of mind.
 Because its algorithms do not require quick access to text keywords, it’s able to encrypt all the content stored in its index, meaning that data would be secure even in the event of a hack.